 BYOs in Crows Nest & North Shore

-Everything at this authentic Thai restaurant in Cammeray is packed full of flavour and bursting with freshness, meaning you’ll likely want to return again and again.
+Everything at this authentic Thai restaurant in Cammeray is packed full of flavour and bursting with freshness, meaning you’ll likely want to return again and again to Papaya.
 Alongside the cheap BYO corkage and lovely ambience, why wouldn’t you?
 We recommend digging into a traditional North Eastern Thai dish like the som tum papaya salad with crispy battered soft-shell crab, the pork moo num tok salad with chilli-lime dressing, or the roast duck larb mixed with herbs and roasted rice.

 BYO, $2 corkage per person